Ebatsin/locomotor/convention.md

 ### Classes

-Each class name must start by an upper case character.
-The rest of the name is written in camelcase.
+Each class name must start with an upper case character.
+The rest of the name is written in camelCase.

 Example : `ThisIsAClassName`

 ### Methods

-Each method must start by a lower case character.
-The rest of the name is written in camelcase.
+Each method must start with a lower case character.
+The rest of the name is written in camelCase.

 Example : `thisIsAMethodName()`

 ### Attributes

-Each attribute must start by an underscore (_).
-The reste of the name is written in camelcase, starting with a lower case character.
+Each attribute must start with an underscore (_).
+The rest of the name is written in camelCase, starting with a lower case character.

 Example : `_thisIsAnAttributeName`

 ### Local variables & parameters

-The name must be written in camelcase starting with a lower case character.
+The name must be written in camelCase starting with a lower case character.

 Example : `thisIsAVariableName`